Frequently asked questions

 I would like to include BBC Children in Need in my Will.
 What do I need to do?

-If you would like to leave a gift to BBC Children in Need in your Will, please contact a solicitor who specialises in this area.
+If you would like to leave a gift to BBC Children in Need in your Will, please contact a solicitor specialising in this area.
 You will be able to source a solicitor here.

 The official name of the charity is: